Undergraduate Catalog

 110 Introductory College Algebra.
 (4) Algebraic techniques for and applications of linear, quadratic, rational, radical, and exponential expressions and equations, with extensions to college algebra.
 Introduction to relations, functions, graphs, and logarithms and their use in real-world problems.
 Graded A, A-, B+, B, B-, C+, C, F, or U.

 #113 (Formerly MATH 103) Technical Mathematics.
 (3) Topics in algebra, geometry, and trigonometry with applications in technical fields.
 Ratios and proportions, functions and graphs, equations and systems of linear equations.
 Area and volume of plane and solid geometric objects.
 Right triangle trigonometry, laws of sines and cosines.
-Prerequisite: MATH 110 or equivalent (C grade or higher) or WIU placement.
+Prerequisite: MATH 100 or MATH 110 or equivalent (C grade or higher) or WIU placement.

 #123 Modeling with Mathematical Functions.
-(3) (General Education/Mathematics) The application of numeric, geometric, algebraic, and trigonometric models to analyze situations and solve problems from natural, social, and applied sciences, with integrated use of technology.
+(3) (General Education/Mathematics) The application of numeric, geometric, and algebraic models to analyze situations and solve problems from natural, social, and applied sciences, with integrated use of technology.
 Not open to students with credit in MATH 128.
 Prerequisite: MATH 100 or MATH 110 or equivalent (C grade or higher) or WIU placement.
 IAI: M1 907.

 #128 Precalculus Algebra.
 (3) Polynomial, exponential, logarithmic, and rational functions.
 Emphasis on algebraic manipulation.
 Not open to students with credit in MATH 131.
 Prerequisite: MATH 110 or equivalent (C grade or higher) or WIU placement.